 Collecting contact details from people who have been at premises is another way of helping to reduce the spread of coronavirus.
 This is because it allows people who are at risk of spreading coronavirus because they have come into contact with someone with the virus to be easily identified.
 This in turn allows them to be contacted and advised to self-isolate and apply for a test.

 Whether individual premises need to collect contact details will depend on, for example, the nature of the premises and the length of time people spend within them.
 Separate guidance on the collection of contact details has been published.
-As of 17 August everyone responsible for premises will also be required to have regard to that guidance.
+Everyone responsible for premises will also be required to have regard to that guidance.

 What is a reasonable measure?

 There is no hard and fast rule of what constitutes a reasonable measure.
 This can vary within different functions of an organisation as well as between sectors.
 The test is about all employers doing what they can in the workplace to change the way they work and for those responsible for premises to change the way premises are used.

 While that is an objective test that is intended to be applied consistently, taking reasonable measures is not an absolute rule that has to be applied all of the time in all circumstances.
 In addition it is not a measure that will apply in the same way in all circumstances.

 This guidance does not provide exhaustive advice of what should be done in every eventuality, but outlines considerations that businesses and organisations should reflect in determining measures.
 It will be for those subject to the requirements to justify the reasonable measures that they have adopted.
 They will need to demonstrate how they have considered what is reasonable to minimise the risks faced by workers who have to continue to attend work in their workplace and to those entering any premises.
 We advise employers to consult with their workforce and undertake a risk assessment which should be shared within the workforce.

 Relevant considerations to deciding whether measures are reasonable

 You are entitled to consider, among other things, the following factors